 Siegfried and Roy Biography

-Montecore, the tiger which attacked Roy, was seven years old and weighed over 600 pounds… Siegfried and Roy were named Magicians of the Year in 1976 by the American Academy of Magical Arts… The phrase Sarmoti, sometimes used in greeting by Siegfried and Roy, is an acronym for “Siegfried and Roy, Masters of the Impossible”; a Saturday-morning cartoon by the same name debuted in 1993… Their first Las Vegas appearance was at the Tropicana in 1967.
+Montecore, the tiger which attacked Roy, was seven years old and weighed over 600 pounds at the time of the attack… Siegfried and Roy were named Magicians of the Year in 1976 by the American Academy of Magical Arts… The phrase Sarmoti, sometimes used in greeting by Siegfried and Roy, is an acronym for “Siegfried and Roy, Masters of the Impossible.”
+A Saturday-morning cartoon by the same name debuted in 1993… Siegfried and Roy’s first Las Vegas appearance was at the Tropicana in 1967.